moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 - [$24k, PI] UCD Global Affairs Seed Grant: "Influence of Culture on Mechanical
   Design: A Proposal For an Undergraduate Exchange and Design Competition Between Japanese and American Students"
-- [$3.3k, PI] CITRIS Tech for Social Good: "Quadriplegic Friendly Tricycle", submitted by the undergraduate team
 - [$775, PI] CITRIS Tech for Social Good: Cambodia Washing Station, submitted by Purva Juvekar and Samira Iqbal
 - [$58.5k, CO-PI] 2017 Google Summer of Code: Mentoring Organization SymPy